apolitical/impl-display-for-vec/README.md

 }
 ```

 > ℹ️ A word on what this function is doing.
 For each item in the Vec, we want to write a new line to
-the formatter, however `write!` and `writeln!` return a `fmt::Result`, and we also need to return a
+> the formatter, however `write!` and `writeln!` return a `fmt::Result`, and we also need to return
-`fmt::Result`.
-Using a fold allows us to do that multiple times and return a single result for the
+> a `fmt::Result`.
+Using a fold allows us to do that multiple times and return a single result for
-whole set.
-The and_then, means we won’t try to write any more after the first error, and will return
+> the whole set.
+The and_then, means we won’t try to write any more after the first error, and will
-that same error from our function.
+> return that same error from our function.

-Now this is probably where you’ve gotten to yourself, so you’ll know that this won’t compile, and
-indeed, here’s the error:
+Lets try again:

 ```
+$ cargo run --bin display-and-vectors
+   Compiling impl-vec v0.1.0 (/Users/danielmason/projects/Apolitical/impl-vec)
 error[E0117]: only traits defined in the current crate can be implemented for arbitrary types --> src/bin/display-and-vectors.rs:14:1
    |